rushinski/Discord-Bot-Unity/SECURITY.md

 - No structured intrusion detection or anomaly monitoring.
 - GitHub Gist, while convenient, may not provide full compliance guarantees.
 - Reliance on manual moderator oversight for enforcement quality.
+- Secrets currently visible in `config.json` in repo → must be migrated fully to `.env`.

 ---